 Company formation

 It is surprisingly simple to set up a company these days.
-In fact, you can do it yourself for a mere £50 via Companies House.
+In fact, you can do it yourself for a relatively small fee via Companies House.

-However, the terminology and the entire incorporation process may seem alien and unfamiliar to many new contractors.
+However, the terminology and the entire incorporation process may seem unfamiliar to many new contractors.

-As a result, getting an accountant or formation agent to take care of this task for you is a no-brainer.
-Especially if there are no associated costs for new clients.
+As a result, hiring an accountant or formation agent to handle this task often makes sense, especially if there are no associated costs for new clients.

 Make sure you have the required information to hand so that your accountant can incorporate your company.